 This week’s theme is the Reason Why I Love Ella Frank’s Temptation and Confession series!

-Now the relationship between Robbie, Priest and Julien’s characters is interesting in the sense that it depicts a throuple (three-person couple).
+The relationship between Robbie, Priest and Julien’s characters is interesting because it depicts a throuple (three-person couple).
 If you’re wondering how the love and romance between three people are distributed, then the Confessions series is a perfect introduction.

 2. Steamy Scenes

 Be warned, the sex scenes are hella descriptive, BUT they are done tastefully.
 The ins and outs of M/M sex is new to me, so it was both shocking and titillating that I’ve had to look around to make sure I was alone.
 I’ve been equal parts embarrassed, shocked and flushed while reading.
-I applaud Ella Frank for her ability to be both tasteful and hot when it comes to anal sex.
+I applaud Ella Frank for her ability to be both tasteful and hot for anal sex.
 The best part?
 The sex in both series is more than just getting down and dirty.
-The connection and intimacy elevate the love-making to that steamy, sexy, je ne sais quoi, that we all love.
+The connection and intimacy elevate the love-making to that steamy, sexy, je ne sais quoi that we all love.

-As one of the first mature (R rated) M/M novels I’ve read, the insight into a man’s mind regarding love, familial and sexual relationships really puts into perspective the different dynamics of relationships.
+As one of the first mature (R-rated) M/M novels I’ve read, the insight into a man’s mind regarding love, familial and sexual relationships really puts the different dynamics of relationships into perspective.

 4. It’s Real